-DAY 1: AUCKLAND (New Zealand)
+DAY 1: FRANCE - AUCKLAND (New Zealand)

-Arrival in Auckland, check-in and overnight stay in a 4 hotel.
+Departure on a scheduled flight with stopover.
+Overnight flight.
+Arrival in Auckland in the evening.
+Transfer, check-in and overnight stay in a 4 hotel.

 New Zealand / Auckland

 Located in New Zealand's North Island, Auckland is the country's largest city and a bustling port with a rich maritime history.
 Known as the "City of Sails," Auckland's waterfront is dotted with marinas and yachts, making it a hub for sailing enthusiasts.
 The port also serves as a gateway to New Zealand's many natural wonders, including the rugged West Coast beaches, lush rainforests, and geothermal wonders of the North Island.
 As a major transportation hub for both cargo and passengers, Auckland port plays a significant role in the country's economy and tourism industry.